dashpay/platform/packages/wallet-lib/docs/getting-started/quickstart.md

 Quick note :
-- If no mnemonic is provided (nor any privatekey, HDPubKey,...), a mnemonic will be created for you automatically.
+- If no mnemonic is provided (nor any privatekey, HDPubKey,...) or if mnemonic is `null`, a mnemonic will be created for you automatically.
 - By default, if not provided, network value will be `testnet`.
 - If no adapter specified, Wallet-lib will use a in-memory store (and warn you about it).
 - If no transport specified, Wallet-lib will connect to DAPI.